eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/waitset.rst

 	dds::core::cond::StatusCondition rsc(reader);
 	rsc.enabled_statuses(dds::core::status::StatusMask::subscription_matched());

-But the following code will fail, since liveliness_lost is not a status associated with a Topic:
+The following code does not work because the liveliness_lost is not a status associated with a Topic:

 .. code:: C++